ttsiodras/HexSpeak/README.md

 ## Test me, Luke

-All 3 report the same number of 14-length HexSpeak phrases (3020796).
-I added an expect script to avoid regressions while I was testing changes in the code:
+All 4 implementations report the same number of 14-length HexSpeak phrases (that is, 3020796).
+To avoid regressions while I was testing code changes I added an expect script that verified it:

     $ make test